Brackets

 Example 4

-The logarithm of the power function is
+The logarithm of a power is

-If you have no brackets
+If you have no parentheses

 it is not clear to all what the intention is.
 Very confusing is

-because the brackets are unnecessary.
+because the parenheses are unnecessary.

 Example 5